VET student entry procedure

 STEP 6 (if applicable) - Submission of Application for a VET Student Loan

-If you have indicated to ACAP that you wish to access the Australian Government VET Student Loan scheme to pay for your units in full or in part you will be emailed a link to the Australian Government’s online VET Student Loan Application Form after your enrolment, provided you have met the VET Student Loan Student Entry Procedure and there is at least two business days before the census date for your enrolled unit(s).
+If you have indicated to ACAP that you wish to access the Australian Government VET Student Loan scheme to pay for your units in full or in part you will be emailed a link to the Australian Government’s online VET Student Loan Application Form after your enrolment, provided you have met the VET Student Loan eligibility requirements.

 This form must be submitted by census date, which is also the final date you can withdraw from your course without incurring academic penalties or tuition fees.
 For more information about VET Student Loans, go here